 “You need to get off the hamster wheel and take some time to step back and plan,” he says.
 Paton recommends taking a break from focusing on business as usual and instead scrutinise end-to-end operations.
 Business leaders should examine their supply chains and consider changing suppliers, review their financial models, find areas to offset costs and consider bringing in external expertise to help with any necessary transitions.

 Most importantly, leaders must be prepared for ongoing uncertainty and make scenario plans along a range of timelines.
-So says Lauren Maynard, global chief growth officer at Futurebrand, a management consultancy.
+So says Lauren Maynard, global chief growth officer at Futurebrand, a brand-led strategy and design company.
 “Unlike in 2020, when you had an overnight shock on cost, in this case you’re going to have a longer-tail impact for consumers and more immediate impact for businesses,” she says.
 “I’d hope this is more near-term instability so it’s important for businesses to also be able to play that out and have a game plan for both the long and short term.”

 Both Maynard and Paton emphasise the importance of having the right people in the organisation’s “war room”.
 “You always need the voice of the consumer in the room,” says Maynard.
 “Marketing is going to be one of the functions that takes the first hits, so your CMO needs to be present.
 It would be amiss not to have your head of innovation or your CTO in the room thinking about the role AI can play in cost reduction.”